Bio

 The twelve songs comprise Widetrack's fourth album, The Unwakening, released on April 23rd, 2020 (Zach's 16th birthday).

-The band is in the process of booking live dates and finishing their fifth album, to be released soon.
+The band is in the process of playing live dates and preparing to release their fifth album, Monoliths.

 For more information: Widetrack@WidetrackMusic.com